 Now Officially Called: Arab Republic of Egypt

 Religions play a vital role in Egypt social life.
 Since, 75% of Egypt's population is Muslim, with a Sunni majority; Islam affects social aspects of Egypt more.
 However, 22% of the population is Coptic Christian whereas other religions and other forms of Christianity comprise the remaining three percent.
-That’s why Christianity has its own place here.
+That’s why; Christianity has its own place here.
 To better understand, go to Egyptian Calendar and Holidays.

 Visiting Egypt in this time is a rewarding experience.
 But even if you are not observing fast, be considerate of the fact that most people are fasting.
 Refrain from smoking and eating in public.

-Likewise, Music Festivals and Art Festivals of Egypt also paint a very colourful picture of Egypt.
+Likewise, Music and Art Festivals of Egypt also paints a very colourful picture of Egypt.
 No official holiday or any other bother, just enjoyment such as:

-• Arabic Music Festival: The annual festival may not be observed as a holiday, but held at Cairo Opera House celebrates the music of Northern Africa.
-The traditional and classic Arabic Music is revived through concerts, live performances etc. to keep the cultural extravaganza keep flowing and growing.
+Arabic Music Festival: The annual festival may not be observed as holiday, but held at Cairo Opera House celebrates the music of Northern Africa.
+The traditional and classic Arabic Music is revived through concerts; live performances etc. to keep the cultural extravaganza keep flowing and growing.

-• Cloud9 Music Festival: A music festival that is held in the sand of Sinai beaches is one of the non-commercial shows that bring music lovers and tourists to enjoy underground music openly.
-Independent musicians stage a series of concerts and workshops through this multi-day feat appreciating the natural delight of Sinai.
+Cloud9 Music Festival: A music festival that is held in the sand of Sinai beaches is one of the non-commercial shows that bring music lovers and tourists to enjoy the underground music openly.
+Independent musicians stage a series of concerts and workshops through this multi day feat appreciating the natural delight of Sinai.